JuliaLang/www.julialang.org/blog/2020/05/rr.md

 by the low-overhead purely computations tests, plus a separate run of the `threads` test.
 As a result the increase in total time from running rr is attributable almost entirely to the `threads` test alone.
+Surprisingly too, your traces may often be quite small!
 The total compressed size of a trace for a full run of the test suite (about 30 minutes on 10 cores) is about three gigabytes.
+As a point of comparison this is significantly smaller than a even full-memory coredump would be at the end of the test suite run, which would be around 10GB.
+From the trace, we can not only reproduce such a core-dump, but every single of the hundreds of billions of intermediate states!

 # Hardware and Software limitations